Noaaan/MythicWiki/docs/equipment/stormyx.md

     +4.5 Attack Damage, 1.0 Attack Speed<br>
     1305 Durability<br>

+Stormyx Tools are simple tools with no special abilities.
+Compared to Diamond Tools they are slightly faster with slightly less durability.

+## Obtaining
+### Crafting

+Stormyx Tools can be crafted from [Stormyx Ingots](https://youtu.be/nEmXCTZN154), which is a resource found in <span style="color:orange">The Nether.</span> It is crafted just like any other armor.

 ![Image of the recipe for Stormyx Sword](../assets/mythicmetals/recipes/tools/stormyx_sword.png){ .sized-recipe style="--image-width: 40%;" }<br>
 ![Image of the recipe for Stormyx Axe](../assets/mythicmetals/recipes/tools/stormyx_axe.png){ .sized-recipe style="--image-width: 40%;" }<br>